When Should Graduates Arrive for the Commencement Ceremony?

 How many tickets are allowed for each graduate?

 Each graduate is allotted eight tickets.
-We have recently increased the number of guest tickets but ask graduates to request only the actual number of tickets needed.
 If eight are not needed, please do not take eight.

 Where do I obtain my guest tickets?